Simon Fraser (Australian politician): Politics

 Fraser was elected to the Victorian Legislative Assembly for the seat of Rodney in 1874, which he held until 1883.
 In 1886, he was elected to the Victorian Legislative Council, the traditional preserve of the squatters, representing South Yarra Province, and remained a member until 1901.
 He was a Minister without Portfolio from 1890 to 1892.
 He was a Victorian delegate to the 1894 Colonial Conference in Ottawa, and a member of the Constitutional Convention which drafted the Australian Constitution.

 In 1901, following the federation of the Australian colonies, Fraser was elected as one of the first six Victorian members of the Australian Senate, remaining a senator until his retirement in 1913.
 When elected he was a supporter of prime minister Edmund Barton's Protectionist Party, but he was not favourable to Barton's more liberal successor, Alfred Deakin, and sat as an independent conservative until 1909, when he joined Deakin's new Commonwealth Liberal Party, although belonging to its conservative wing.
 He was awarded a knighthood in the 1918 New Year Honours, becoming Sir Simon Fraser.

 Personal life

 Fraser married Margaret Bolger in 1862, with whom he had two daughters.
 He was widowed in 1880 and remarried in 1885 to Anna Collins, the sister of Queensland MP Robert Martin Collins.
 He had three sons from his second marriage, including Simon and Neville who were both high-level athletes.
 Neville's son Malcolm Fraser was prime minister of Australia from 1975 to 1983.

-Fraser died of bronchitis on 30 July 1919, aged 86, in Melbourne.
+Fraser died of bronchitis on 30 July 1919, aged 86, in Melbourne, and was buried at Brighton General Cemetery.
 He was survived by his wife, Anne, a daughter and two sons.